 Ryan Peters, Tulane University

 Abstract: The performance of venture capital (VC) investments load positively on shocks to aggregate return volatility.
 I document this novel source of risk at the asset-class, fund, and portfolio-company levels.
-The positive relation between VC performance and volatility is driven by the option-like structure of VC investments, especially by VCs’ contractual option to reinvest.
+The positive relation between VC performance and volatility is driven by the option-like structure of VC investments, especially by VCs’ contractual option to invest in subsequent (follow-on) rounds.
 At the asset-class level, shocks to aggregate volatility explain a substantial fraction of VC returns.
-At the fund level, consistent with the reinvestment channel, this exposure is concentrated in years two through four of fund life and in early-stage VC funds, which have more embedded reinvestment options.
-For VC-backed portfolio companies, volatility shocks correlate with faster and more frequent reinvestment.
-The level of volatility at the time of investment has no relation with future performance, consistent with competitive markets.
+At the fund level, consistent with the follow-on investment channel, this exposure is concentrated in years two through four of fund life and in early-stage VC funds, which have more embedded follow-on investment options.
+For VC-backed portfolio companies, volatility shocks correlate with faster and more frequent follow-on investment.
+The level of volatility at the time of initial investment has no relation with future performance, consistent with competitive markets.
 Overall, my results imply that the option-like features of VC investments are first-order determinants of risk in VC.